Are you just waiting to start with your post-pregnancy exercising? Or do you cover your ears and close your eyes?

 The general recommendation is to wait with exercising until you stopped bleeding after giving birth and until you’ve done your postpartum checkup.
 If you had a C-section, you should also wait until the wound has healed.

 However, the question is of course what you mean with exercising.
 Taking a walk is an excellent way to get started with post pregnancy exercise.
-This you can of course do almost immediately – unless your Dr tells you differently.
+This you can, of course, do almost immediately – unless your Dr tells you differently.
 Just walk slowly, stay close to home and listen carefully to your body in the beginning.

 Do something you really like!
 As you’ll notice, you won’t have all that much time to working out, so focus on doing things you really enjoy.

 Walking is great post pregnancy exercise, and especially during the first few months, your baby is likely to sleep well in the stroller.
 Go to a park, bring your favorite music, the diaper bag, put on a good nursing bra and a nursing top (if you breastfeed) and don’t forget to bring some water.

 Another great form of post pregnancy exercising is yoga.
 You can either perform post pregnancy yoga at home or by attending a class or some regular form of yoga once your body has healed.

 I attended a post pregnancy yoga class when our daughter was newborn.
 I started already when she was 5 weeks old.
 Big mistake!
 I sat through most of the classes breastfeeding!

 Don’t be too ambitious with attending classes early on.
 You’ve got time!
 The mothers who had slightly older babies, 8-10 weeks old or so, were much better off than I was.

-If you want more physical challenge, my personal favorite is Ashtanga yoga.
+If you want a more physical challenge, my personal favorite is Ashtanga yoga.
 I do it at home, close to my baby, who actually enjoys watching me.
 Buy a DVD, download some app or watch Youtube, and get going.

-If you have a lot of self-discipline, you can of course just put together a few exercises that you can do at home.
-Situps, tightening the vaginal muscles, push ups and some stretching of your back should be among your exercises.
+If you have a lot of self-discipline, you can, of course, just put together a few exercises that you can do at home.
+Belly muscle exercises, tightening the vaginal muscles, push ups and some stretching of your back should be among your exercises.